Cambridge, England: Lost in Little Lanes

 Sundials on Gonville

 Walking along the winding paths, crunching over gravel to get from the gate to the tree-lined avenue — sandy-red brick walls and high, imposing facades were enough to take my breath away here.
-The new parts (and you can almost make out what has been restructed in all the colleges here) are far less impressive, but still a pretty site.
+The new parts (and you can almost make out what has been restricted in all the colleges here) are far less impressive, but still a pretty sight.

 I walked past my favorite little alleys in Trinity Street and then Trinity Lane again, stopping to survey quirky shops like Sweaty Betty.